openspending-archive/openspendingjs/src/README.md

 Choropleth map creator.
 It draws up an svg map of regions and paints the regions with various intensity to show impact of given data in that region.

+### Default application

+The choropleth is automatically called on any dom element that have a *choropleth* class defined.

 ### Options

 * **width**: Width of the choropleth map (*default: 640*)